 Overview of the types of business organizations and business procedures.
 Topics include the economic environment, businesses and their role in the economy, business management and leadership, the global economy, the role of consumers, accounting, and personal financial management.

 BUSA 2100.
 Applied Business Statistics.
 3 Hours.

-Prerequisite: MATH 1111 or equivalent.
+Prerequisite: MATH 1101 or higher.
 Applications of basic statistical concepts to business environments.
 Topics include data analysis, measures of central tendency and spread, probability applications, applications of selected distributions, regression, confidence intervals, and hypothesis testing.
 Business examples and applications are the foundation of instruction.
 Statistical software is used to analyze results.

 BUSA 2106.
 The Environment of Business.
 3 Hours.